AGGREGATE & QUARRY ASSOCIATION

 Awards

-Komatsu New Zealand Women in extractives lunch 2023
+Komatsu New Zealand Women in extractives lunch 2024

-Three new industry awards launched
+Three industry awards

-Three awards will be presented at the inaugural lunch – these awards are to celebrate diversity and inclusion in the extractives industries and are supported by Straterra, AQA and MinEx.
+Three awards will be presented at the lunch – these awards are to celebrate diversity and inclusion in the extractives industries and are supported by Straterra, AQA and MinEx.

-To recognise a young person who over the past year, and during their career, has demonstrated exceptional leadership skills, unwavering commitment to outstanding personal performance, and innovative thinking to provide value for their company, as well as for themselves.
+To recognise a person who over the past year, and during their career, has demonstrated exceptional leadership skills, unwavering commitment to outstanding personal performance, and innovative thinking to provide value for their company, as well as for themselves.
 In demonstrating leadership, they will show consideration for all their colleagues.

-Leader of the Year (sponsored by Hanga-Aro-Rau Workforce Development Council)
+Leader of the Year

 To recognise a leader who has demonstrated vision, dedication, and determination for their team to succeed.
 This person will be a leader who develops their team members through purpose and passion, sharing of experience, and a commitment to teamwork.
 They will have demonstrated a commitment to diversity and inclusion in their everyday work.